d-thomson/d-thomson.github.io/topics/databases.md

 # Databases

 ## Introduction
-A database is an organized collection of data, generally stored and accessed electronically from a computer system.
+A database is an organized collection of data stored in a file or management system.
 A database could be as simple as a text file with a list of names.
 Or it could be as complex as a large, relational database management system, complete with in-built tools to help you maintain the data.
 In this lesson, we will be focusing on Database Management Systems and SQL.

 A Database Management System (DBMS), is a software program that enables the creation and management of databases.
 Generally, these databases will be more complex than the text file/spreadsheet example in the previous lesson.
 In fact, most of today's database systems are referred to as a Relational Database Management System (RDBMS), because of their ability to store related data across multiple tables.